colombelli/bioselector/README.md

 The application is part of a scientific ongoing study investigating Ensemble Feature Selection for biomarker discovery out of RNA-seq and Microarray datasets provided by [TCGA][tcga] and [ArrayExpress][arrayexpress].
 If you have scientific interests or want to use our package in formal reports, we kindly ask you to cite us in your publication: [F. Colombelli, T. W. Kowalski, M. Recamonde-Mendoza, A hybrid ensemble feature selection design for candidate biomarkers discovery from transcriptome profiles, 2021.arXiv:2108.00290.](#bibtex-entry)

+This work was developed at the Institute of Informatics, Universidade Federal do Rio Grande do Sul and Bioinformatics Core, Hospital de Clínicas de Porto Alegre.

 ## Current Stage